dojoteef/glas/README.md

 distance and the Kullback-Leibler divergence are a class of 𝑓-divergence, they do not necessarily afford the same bounding properties.

+5. An attempt was made to try to make use of the χ² divergence, though after closer examination of the approach it turns out the method used was not actually optimizing for the χ² divergence as intended.
+This was a result of an oversight of the min χ² divergence distribution's probability density function and a subsequent mistake in the programming for the approach.

 ## Conclusion

 The GLAS model detailed here puts attention on a small set of latent variables per time step of a deep recurrent model.
 The results demonstrate that the model clearly attends to a small portion of the latent space per time step.
 This can be seen in images generated from the model trained on the binarized MNIST dataset.
-A divergence measure previously unexplored in relation to variational auto-encoders, the χ² divergence, was used as the variational bound with promising results.
 Additionally, a 2D differentiable attention mechanism, modeled after the attention used in DRAW, was developed.

 ## Future Work